syncthing/docs/users/autostart.rst

 Linux
 -----

-On Linux systems with a GUI
+On Linux systems with a Graphical User Interface/ Desktop Environment.
 ~~~~~~~~~~~~~~~~~~~~~~

 #.
 Find a program or menu entry similar to 'Startup Applications'.